 Can I change my name back to my maiden name?

 Yes.
-If you are seeking a name change as part of a pending divorce, include your request for name change in your petition, and the court can include the change in the final decree.
+If you seek a name change as part of a pending divorce, include your request for a name change in your petition, and the court can include the change in the final decree.
 See Iowa Code section 598.37.

 Do we need a court order if we have already agreed on divorce terms?

 Yes.
 Even if you and your spouse agree to the terms of your divorce, the court must still review and approve those terms.
 You are not divorced until a judge signs the final “decree of dissolution of marriage.”

 How do I know when my divorce is final?

 You or your attorney will receive the final “decree of dissolution of marriage” through the Iowa eFile System.
 Once a judge signs and files the final decree, the divorce is final.

 How do I change certain provisions in my divorce decree?

 Dissolution decrees may be modified if the court finds that a substantial change of circumstances has occurred.
 A party must apply to the court for a modification of a decree.
 When determining if there is a substantial change in circumstances, the court will consider numerous factors, including changes in the employment, earning capacity, income, or resources of a party, changes in the physical, mental, or emotional health of a party, changes in the residence of a party, or remarriage of a party.
 See Iowa Code section 598.21C.

 What if I have a divorce decree from another state that I want to enforce in Iowa?